-- 1) Within seven (7) days of the triggering absence, TGFS will do the following: - a) Select members of the attendance intervention team; - b) Make three (3) meaningful attempts to secure the participation of the student's parent or guardian or appointment designee on the attendance intervention team. - 2) Within ten (10) days of the triggering absence, the student will be assigned to the selected attendance intervention team; - 3) Within fourteen (14) days after the assignment to the team, TGFS will develop the students attendance intervention plan and send a copy of the attendance intervention plan to the parent or legal guardian; - 4) If the student does not make progress on the plan within sixty-one (61) days or continues to be excessively absent, TGF will file a complaint in the juvenile court. - 5) When a student is identified as having excessive absences and/or being habitually truant, TGFS will inform the student's parent or guardian that the student has been placed on the attendance intervention team and make three meaningful attempts to secure the participation of the student's parent, legal guardian or parent appointed designee on the attendance intervention team.
+- 1) Within seven (7) days of the triggering absence, TGFS will do the following: - a) A member of the School's Attendance Intervention Team (AIT) will make three (3) meaningful attempts to secure the participation of the student's parent or guardian or appointed designee on the attendance intervention team. - 2) Within ten (10) days of the triggering absence, the student will be assigned to a specific member of the AIT; - 3) Within fourteen (14) days of being assigned a member of the AIT, TGFS will develop the student's attendance intervention plan and send a copy of the attendance intervention plan to the parent or legal guardian; - 4) If the student does not make progress on the plan within sixty-one (61) days or continues to be excessively absent, TGFS may file a complaint in the juvenile court. - 5) When a student is identified as having excessive absences and/or being habitually truant, TGFS will inform the student's parent or guardian that the student has been placed on the attendance intervention team and make three meaningful attempts to secure the participation of the student's parent, legal guardian or parent appointed designee on the attendance intervention team.

-TGFS must notify a child's parent, guardian or custodian if the child has "excessive absences" which shall be defined as when nonmedical excused absences and unexcused absences exceed 38 or more with or without legitimate excuse for 38+ hours in one school month or 65+ hours in a school year.
+TGFS must notify a child's parent, guardian or custodian if the child has "excessive absences" which shall be defined as when nonmedical excused absences and unexcused absences exceed 38 hours with or without a legitimate excuse in one school month or 65 hours in a school year.
 This notice shall be made in writing within 7 days after the date of the absence that triggered the notice.
 A "medical excused absence" shall include: